 From Australia Airports

-There are a choice of airports to fly into when travelling to Australia.
-Below are the main Australia airports with information on how to get into the city.
+When planning your solo trip to Australia, there is a choice of airports to fly into.
+Below are the main Australia airports with information on how to get into the nearest city.

-Sydney – Airport Link departs the International and Domestic Terminals every 10 minutes and only takes 15 minutes to get into the city.
+Sydney Airport (SYD) – Airport Link departs the International and Domestic Terminals of Sydney International Airport every 10 minutes and takes just 15 minutes to reach the city.

-Cairns – Airport shuttle buses run from the airport to the city centre, Northern Beaches, Palm Cove, Cape Tribulation and Mission Beach.
-Some accommodation provide their own courtesy coach so check when booking.
+Cairns Airport (CNS) – Airport shuttle buses run from the airport to the city centre, Northern Beaches, Palm Cove, Cape Tribulation and Mission Beach.
+Some accommodation provides their own courtesy coach so check when booking.
 The time to the city is only 10 minutes.

-Melbourne – SkyBus offer an express service to the city every 10 minutes or there are public buses and taxis for the 30 minute journey.
+Melbourne Airport (MEL) – SkyBus offer an express service to the city every 10 minutes or there are public buses and taxis for the 30-minute journey.

-Brisbane – Coachtrans coaches offer direct transfers to Brisbane City departing every 30 minutes.
+Brisbane Airport (BNE) – Coachtrans coaches offer direct transfers to Brisbane City departing every 30 minutes.
 Trains take 22 minutes to Brisbane City or 90 minutes to the Gold Coast (Nerang).
-For transfers to the Sunshine Coast, Sun-Air operate an hourly bus service until 8.50pm.
+For transfers from Brisbane International Airport to the Sunshine Coast, Sun-Air operates an hourly bus service until 8.50 pm.

-Adelaide – JetBus services travel from the airport to the city, Glenelg and the North-Eastern suburbs.
-Skylink Airport Shuttle offer a regular bus service for the 15 minute journey to the city.
+Adelaide Airport – JetBus services travel from the Adelaide International Airport to the city, Glenelg and the North-Eastern suburbs.
+Skylink Airport Shuttle offers a regular bus service for the 15-minute journey to the city.

 Travelling onwards (check visas before you travel)

+As Australia neighbours countries such as New Zealand, Fiji, Bali or Papua New Guinea, your trip doesn’t have to end in Australia.
+You could fly to New Zealand, Bali, or the Pacific Islands to extend your travels in Oceania.
 If you prefer a leisurely pace, cruise from port to port in Australia and then onward to New Zealand or Tasmania.
-Asia and North America are also accessible by boat or sail back to the UK on a 40 day cruise.
+Asia and North America are also accessible by boat or sail back to the UK on a 40-day cruise.